 Many of the stone-built cottages in Kettlewell housed weavers and their families.
+Some are now holiday homes to rent for a good Yorkshire break.
 A large percentage of the population once relied on sheep farming and associated trades such as dyeing and weaving for their livelihood.
 Sheep are still farmed on the fells but the associated processing of the wool now takes place elsewhere.

 If you visit during the 2nd week of August you may stumble across fine traditions such as a scarecrow festival, or see the maypole which stands on ground that used to be part of the village green.

 This is another great location for a walking holiday; numerous walks radiate in all directions, all with good views and interesting things to discover en-route.